John Rufus Edie

-John Rufus Edie (January 14, 1814 – August 27, 1888) was an Opposition Party and Republican member of the U.S. House of Representatives from Pennsylvania and a United States Army officer in the American Civil War.
+John Rufus Edie (January 14, 1814 – August 27, 1888) was a Whig Party and Republican member of the U.S. House of Representatives from Pennsylvania and a United States Army officer in the American Civil War.

 Early life

 John Rufus Edie was born in Gettysburg, Pennsylvania in 1814.
 He attended the public schools and then Emmitsburg College in Emmitsburg, Maryland.
 He served as principal of the Gettysburg schools for several years.
 Edie studied law, was admitted to the bar in 1840 and commenced practice in Somerset, Pennsylvania.
 His son, John R. Edie Junior, was an 1861 graduate of the United States Military Academy at West Point, New York.

 Political activities

 Edie served as a member of the Pennsylvania State Senate in 1845 and 1846.
 He was appointed deputy attorney general in 1847 and served until 1850; afterwards serving as district attorney from 1850 to 1854.

-He was elected as an Opposition Party candidate to the Thirty-fourth Congress and reelected as a Republican to the Thirty-fifth Congress.
+He was elected as an Whig Party candidate to the Thirty-fourth Congress, and reelected as a Republican to the Thirty-fifth Congress.
 He was not a candidate for renomination in 1858.